-Banks, lenders, and other entities check your credit score to help them determine whether or not to approve you for credit and how much you’ll pay in interest charges.
-Your credit score also plays a role in getting approved for leases and determining how much in fees or deposits you’ll be required to pay.
+Your credit score is kind of like the GPA of your finances.
+Banks, lenders, and other entities check your credit score to help them determine whether or not to approve you for loans and credit cards and decide how much you’ll pay in interest charges.
+Your credit score also plays a role in getting approved for leases and helping your landlord decide how much to charge you in fees or a security deposit.
 It can even affect your job search, as more and more employers are interested in a potential hire’s credit score as a way to measure how responsible the candidate is.

 Checking Your Credit Score

 You can pull a copy of your credit report for free from each of the three big credit bureaus — Equifax, Experian, and TransUnion — every year.
 Go to www.annualcreditreport.com to pull your free copy.
 (While you’re at it, freeze your credit with each of these three credit bureaus to protect yourself against identity theft.
 You can unfreeze your credit temporarily when it’s time to apply for a new line of credit.)

 Your bank or credit card provider probably provides you with an estimate of your credit score, but it’s helpful to know exactly what your credit report says, especially if you’re going to need a loan in the not-too-distant future.
 When you receive your report, you can check for errors and ensure all the information is correct.
 Double-checking your credit report makes it less likely for a mistake to impact your credit score when it really matters.
 It also helps safeguard against identity theft.